 There are a number of potential defenses when dealing with a drunk driving case, but your lawyer will determine a specific strategy based on your circumstances.

 Here are just a few possibilities:

 - Questionable reasonable suspicion or probable cause: An officer needs a reason before stopping or arresting you.
 This is especially useful if you are stopped during a sobriety checkpoint.

 - No Miranda Warning: If the Miranda Warning was not given or not given at the right time, any potentially incriminating statements you made may be inadmissible in court.

 - Observation period failure: Law enforcement officers are required to monitor you for 20 minutes after a breath test.
 If they don’t, the results of the test may be inadmissible.

-- Discrepancies between video and testimony: If you’re driving and field sobriety test is on video, a lawyer may be able to find something that contradicts the officer’s testimony or written report.
+- Discrepancies between video and testimony: If you’re given a field sobriety test and it is on video, a lawyer may be able to find something that contradicts the officer’s testimony or written report.

-- Independent witnesses can provide testimony that proves supports your defense.
-Anyone who can attest to time frames, the amount of alcohol you consume and any lack of apparent impaired behavior.
+- Independent witnesses can provide testimony that supports your defense: Anyone who can attest to time frames, the amount of alcohol you consumed and any lack of apparent impaired behavior.